 - Pull the pipeline back through the hole

-Where will we deploy trenchless construction?Imperial will deploy trenchless construction known as HDD to minimize impacts to sensitive or congested areas like water bodies, significant wetlands, highways and sensitive archaeological or cultural heritage sites.
+Where are we deploying trenchless construction?Imperial is deploying trenchless construction known as HDD to minimize impacts to sensitive or congested areas like water bodies, significant wetlands, highways and sensitive archaeological or cultural heritage sites.

 While working to deliver the fuels and energy Canadians rely on, we aim to minimize our impact on the environment and local communities by routing pipelines around sensitive areas and adopting construction practices that decrease disruptions.
 This includes protecting archeological and heritage resources.